 - whether the person has any heart disease

 One nurse reported that she would transfuse 1 unit of blood into a young, otherwise healthy person in about 2 hours, but for an older adult with multiple health problems, the process would take 4 hours.

 The length of time the benefits from a blood transfusion last depends on the conditions that prompted the need for a transfusion.

 People who needed blood because they were in an accident are likely to continue to experience the benefits of their transfusion for some time, as are those who require transfusions during surgery.

 Chronic diseases, cancer, and anemia

 The benefits of transfusions given to people suffering from chronic or long-term diseases have different life spans.
-One study found people with cancer and anemia experienced significant improvements that lasted for about 15 days.

 The circulatory system of the average, healthy adult contains about 10 pints or 5 liters (l) of blood.
 Whenever individuals lose more than 3 pints or 1.5 l of blood, they will require a blood transfusion.

 Blood transfusion types

 Not all blood transfusions are the same.
 The difference is due to what component of blood a person receives.
 The most common types of blood transfusions are: